GuiLopes29/ShortUrl/README.md

 ## Usage

-The application will be available at `http://localhost:3000`.
+All application will be available at `http://localhost:3000` if you are running it locally.

+But it's also available on AWS at `http://ec2-18-231-116-58.sa-east-1.compute.amazonaws.com/` or the direct IP `http://18.206.223.89/`

 ## API Documentation